zeek/package-manager/doc/package.rst

 Note that the version of a package can be different than the version of any Bro or BroControl plugins that are contained in the package.

-scriptpath
+script_dir
 ~~~~~~~~~~

-The `scriptpath` field is a path relative to the root of the package that
+The `script_dir` field is a path relative to the root of the package that
 contains a file named :file:`__load__.bro` and possibly other Bro scripts.

 You may place any valid Bro script code within :file:`__load__.bro`, but a